mateusgamba/sidebar-grid/README.md

 }
 ```

-For finishing all layout it is necessary to create the css file.
+To finalise the layout, create the css file.

 ```css
 .grid-stack {